Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial SLAM (Extended Version): Consistency of VI-SLAM

 On the other hand, the parametrization of the IMU state using the group $G^R$, exploiting the $SE_2(3)$ structure of the navigation state, satisfies R\ref{requirement:null space_constant}.
 Thus, if the linearization approach used satisfies R\ref{requirement:HN_0_start}, then consistency of the IMU states will be maintained.
 R\ref{requirement:HN_0_start} is checked analytically for both IMU state parameterizations, and for algorithms employing both direct IMU integration and IMU preintegration.
 For example, consider the direct IMU integration error using $\mathcal{X}^R$, with error Jacobians presented in \eqref{eq:e_u_jac_X_i} to \eqref{eq:explicit_Jacobian}.
 The corresponding $\mbf{H}\mbf{N}$ multiplication is

 which only equals $\mbf{0}$ if $\mbs{\mathcal{J}}_\ell^{-1} \approx \eye$, confirming the hypothesis in \cite{Huai2021}.
-Table \ref{tbl:sim_results} lists which combinations of state parameteriations, IMU data handling schemes, and approximations of group Jacobians satisfy R\ref{requirement:HN_0_start}.
+Table \ref{tbl:sim_results} lists which combinations of state parameterizations, IMU data handling schemes, and approximations of group Jacobians satisfy R\ref{requirement:HN_0_start} and R\ref{requirement:null space_constant}.
 Notably, R\ref{requirement:HN_0_start} is met for all combinations making use of preintegration, including those where it is not met with direct integration.
 Indeed, the way that linearization is handled in \cite{Li2011} is very similar to preintegration.
 This makes IMU preintegration not only computationally cheaper, but also easier to achieve consistency with in the context of VI-SLAM.
 This conclusion, and the way it is reached by making use of the two general requirements, is the major contribution of this letter.
+Note that for other problems, finding suitable state representations to achieve consistency can be done by considering the geometry of the problem at hand \cite{barrau2022geometry}.

 Finally, noting that $\mathcal{T}^z \left(\mbf{z}, \mbs{\tau} \right) = \mbf{z}$, the null space component for the landmark states is $\mbf{N}_z = \zero$, meaning that R1 and R2 are automatically satisfied for landmark components of $\mbf{H}\mbf{N}$.
 The parts of $\mbf{H}\mbf{N}$ corresponding to derivatives of visual errors with respect to IMU states are verified to fulfill R1 for all considered parametrizations.